RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Using-the-Filters.md

 ## Range Operators

-**NOTE** - Range operators were added to DB4S on the [27th Jan 2017](https://github.com/sqlitebrowser/sqlitebrowser/commit/a75f2dac1100c98b387ee5378bcd460b159a02c7), so aren't in the releases prior to that (for exampe not in 3.9.1).
-You'll need to grab either a release or [nightly build](nightlies.sqlitebrowser.org/latest) after that.
+**NOTE** - Range operators were added to DB4S on the 3.10 release.

 When filtering for numbers, a range operator can be specified by using the ~ operator, for example, if filtering for 1 to 5, type '1~5':

 [[images/30_1002.jpg]]

-## "Use as filter" helper option
+## "Use in Filter Expression" helper options
-For quick selection of the 'equal to' filter, you can click on any cell with the secondary mouse button and select the "Use as filter" option in order to get all the rows whose value in that column is the same as the chosen cell.
+For quick selection of the 'equal to' filter, you can click on any cell with the secondary mouse button and select the "Use as Exact Filter" option in order to get all the rows whose value in that column is the same as the chosen cell.
 Then you can modify the filter as you want.
+In the same context menu, you can select all the available filters through the "Use in Filter Expression" submenu using the current cell as value for the operator.

+**NOTE** - Release 3.11

 ## A look behind the scenes
 For those familiar with the SQL syntax the filters are very easy to understand.
 The filters are translated into the WHERE part of the SELECT statement, joined by AND operators.
 The default comparison operator is LIKE but can be overridden as described in the table above.
 We automatically detect a numeric search and omit the quote characters around the filter term in this case while adding them when filtering for text.
 Single quote characters are automatically escaped and can therefore safely be used in a filter query.
 In case of any doubt you might want to check the generated SQL statement using the SQL Log panel - just make sure it is set to showing SQL submitted by the 'Application'.